Build the "REMI"

 REMI firmware is built using Microchip PIC development tools - MPLAB.X IDE with XC32 compiler - free to download from Microchip's website.
 If you intend to modify or extend the firmware, you will need these tools.
 Otherwise, you just need to install the PIC programmer application (IPE) on your computer.
 The IPE comes with MPLAB.X.

-A comprehensive user guide will be forthcoming if there is sufficient interest shown in the project.
+A comprehensive user guide will be produced.
 Meanwhile, there is "help" available for each CLI command by typing the command name followed by a question mark, e.g. "config ?".
 Comments in the source code may provide more detailed information.
-The front-panel UI was designed to be "highly intuitive", so it shouldn't need a manual.
+The front-panel GUI was designed to be "highly intuitive", so it shouldn't need a manual.